vertexproject/synapse/docs/synapse/userguides/design_data_model.rst

   have significant input into the type of data modeled, what analysis needs to be performed on the data, and how the data should be represented.

   The best models evolve in a cycle of forethought combined with real-world stress-testing.
 Creating a model with little or no forethought can lead to a narrowly-focused and fragmented data model – in the face of some immediate need, analysts or developers may focus on the trees while missing the big picture of the forest.
-That said, even the best model planned in advance will fall short when faced with the inconsistencies real-world data.
+That said, even the best model planned in advance will fall short when faced with the inconsistencies of real-world data.
 Experience has shown us that there are always edge cases that cannot be anticipated.
 The most effective models are typically planned up front, then tested against real-world data and refined before being placed fully into production.

 - **Test the basics and build from there.** No data model is set in stone – in fact, a good model will expand and evolve with analytical need.
 That said, changes to the model may require revising or updating existing model elements and associated analysis, and some changes are easier to make than others.
-When introducing a new element to the model, consider carefully what the "essence" of that element is - what makes it unqiue and therefore how it should "look" within the model - and design a form to capture that.
+When introducing a new element to the model, consider carefully what the "essence" of that element is - what makes it unique and therefore how it should "look" within the model - and design a form to capture that.
 It is perfectly fine (and even preferable!) to start with a limited or "stub" form while you test it against real data.
-It is relatitvely easy to make **additive** changes to the data model (introduce new forms or new secondary properties).
+It is relatively easy to make **additive** changes to the data model (introduce new forms or new secondary properties).
 It is more challenging to **modify** the model once you have encoded data into nodes, because those modifications may require migrating existing data to account for your changes.